Chapter 19: The Tragedy at Ong Thanh 062025

 human lives.
 Although it is a path which God has paved for some of the

 righteous among us to follow, it is not a path for all.
-Simply put,

-Terry was never a warrior and never would be one.
-It was his covering of
+Simply put, Terry was never a warrior and never would be one.
+It

-pride protected by a foreboding of shame, which led him to an early
+was his covering of pride protected by a foreboding of shame, which led

-death.
-There are an infinite number of routes in life and many pursuits
+him to an early death.
+There are an infinite number of routes in life

-but only one path and one pursuit designed by God, for each of us, to
+and many pursuits, but only one path and one pursuit designed by God,

-find real fulfillment.
-My previous commander, Lieutenant Colonel Denton,
+for each of us, to find real fulfillment.
+My previous commander,

-and Vietnam.
+Korea and Vietnam.
 He was clearly not cut out to be a combat commander.

-However, he changed course later in his life and went on to make a great
+However, he changed course later in his life and went on to make a

-finding that bright and sunlit road which his creator had designed just
+father's life, never finding that bright and sunlit road which his

-for him.
-Unfortunately, the men of the Black Lions had no choice but to
+creator had designed just for him.
+Unfortunately, the men of the Black

-follow him into that darkness.
+Lions had no choice but to follow him into that darkness.

 At 0800 hours the next morning, on October 17, 1967, Jim George's

-half strength A Company led the march from the NDP perimeter, heading
+half-strength A Company led the march from the NDP perimeter, heading

 due south into the triple canopy jungle.
 Captain Kasik's B Company